 Hancock-Wood Electric Cooperative member West Bay was the first Amplex Internet fiber customer on the island this past month!
 Everything went great and things are go to proceed with additional installations.
 Fiber optic service on the island was made possible per Amplex’s agreement with Hancock-Wood Electric Cooperative.
-Kelleys Islanders can now schedule installations to get improved internet access.
+Kelleys Islanders can now schedule installations, which may include a new splitter coax cable, to get improved internet access.

 The Kelleys Island Park Board is looking to upgrade the Community Park Playground.
 They are asking residents and businesses to sponsor a piece of equipment, and in return, they will put a plaque on the equipment thanking them for their generous gift to the village.
 The goal is to make the playground more inclusive.
 If you need more information about this project, let the Village Office know and someone from the Park Board will be glad to talk to you or your group.